vmware/differential-datalog/doc/tutorial/tutorial.md

 Note that converting between signed and unsigned bit vectors of different width requires chaining two type casts: `bit<32> as signed<32> as signed<64>`.

+DDlog uses two's complement representation for bit vectors.
+Casting a signed or unsigned bit vector to a narrower bit vector type truncates higher-order bits.
+Casting to a wider type sign extends (for signed bit vectors) or zero-extends (for unsigned bit vectors) the value to the new width.
+Finally, converting between signed and unsigned bitvectors does not change the underlying representation.

 ### Control flow

 DDlog functions are written using an *expression-oriented language*,